Product Category

 Coiled Cords

-UL-listed coiled cords with self-retracting helical geometry — from miniature signal cords for instrumentation to shielded multi-conductor cables for industrial control.
-Engineered and manufactured in North Branford, CT since 1947.
+UL-listed coiled cords, sold across the industry as coil cords, with self-retracting helical geometry.
+From miniature signal cords for instrumentation to shielded multi-conductor cable for industrial control.
+Engineered and manufactured in Branford, CT since 1947.

 What Is a Coiled Cord?